hegerdes/VSCode-LaTeX-Container/ReadMe.md

 There are a bunch of language specific images that are build up on the **bookworm-base** and **jammy-base** images.
 Languages are: **all, arabic, chinese, cjk, cyrillic, czechslovak, english, european, french, german, greek, italian, japanese, korean, other, polish, portuguese, spanish**.

 Use one of these if your work on a none English project!
 Simply change the `VARIANT` arg in the devcontainer.json to `bookworm-lang-<YOUR_LANGUAGE>` or `jammy-lang-<YOUR_LANGUAGE>`.

-I plan on updating these images every second month.

 ### The LaTeX template
 The included template was build up over the time and is designed for scientific projects.
 But I didn't start from scratch either.
 Credit goes to: